The Hinduja Foundation

 • Hindu temples and religious institutions (ISKCON Bhaktivedanta Manor, Shri Venkateswara Balaji Temple)

-• Interfaith dialogue programs
+• Interfaith dialogue programmes

 • Religious and cultural heritage projects